 Whether you’re a professional or trade association, one thing is clear: the world of work has changed!
-Millennials (born between 1981 and 1996) took over being the largest portion of the US workforce during the first quarter of 2015.
+Millennials (born between 1981 and 1996) are forecast to make up 35 per cent of the global workforce by 2020.
 With baby boomers remaining on the job longer and Gen Ys entering the workforce, the labor force is now made up of four generations, each with their own needs.
-This is not only having an impact on the organizations these individuals work in, but also the associations to which they belong.
+This is not only having an impact on the organisations these individuals work in, but also the associations to which they belong.
 In order to remain competitive and engage every learner, associations need to cater to a multigenerational membership base.

 Incorporate Social Assessments

 Social AssessmentTM is a modern learning framework that allows individuals to gather feedback from their peers on specific topics.
-Video assessments are a particularly excellent tool for practicing a specific skill or behavior and gathering feedback from other individuals in the association.
-For both professional and trade associations, using these types of assessments would minimize instructor costs and increase member participation.
+Video assessments are a particularly excellent tool for practising a specific skill or behaviour and gathering feedback from other individuals in the association.
+For both professional and trade associations, using these types of assessments would minimise instructor costs and increase member participation.

 Develop a Holistic Communications Plan